v-jush/azure-docs/articles/iot-edge/quickstart.md

 1. Go to portal, navigate to the device details, click Set Modules
    ![Open Set modules from device details page](./media/quickstart/devicedetail.png)

-2. In the set modules page, type in the user name, password and server for the preview registry (EdgeShared)
+2. In the set modules page, type in the user name, password and server for the preview registry (EdgeShared).
+Click the image to see its original content.
    ![set up credentials to pull images from edgeshared.azurecr.io](./media/quickstart/setmodules-cred.png)

-3. Click on "Configure Advanced Edge Runtime Settings", and set up the edgeAgent and edgeHub to the preview modules accordingly, edgeshared.azurecr.io/microsoft/azureiotedge-agent:20190508.3-windows-arm32v7 edgeshared.azurecr.io/microsoft/azureiotedge-hub:20190508.3-windows-arm32v7
+3. Click on "Configure Advanced Edge Runtime Settings", and set up the edgeAgent and edgeHub to the preview modules accordingly.
+Click the image to see its original content.

+edgeshared.azurecr.io/microsoft/azureiotedge-agent:20190508.3-windows-arm32v7
+edgeshared.azurecr.io/microsoft/azureiotedge-hub:20190508.3-windows-arm32v7

    ![use preview agent and hub modules](./media/quickstart/advanced.png)

 ## Install and start the IoT Edge runtime